DanielHauge/TestEX2/README.md

 - A) Install Metrics software in your IDE.
 I've installed ReSharper and Code Metrics in visual studio.
 (Note however, that Code metrics as a built in function is only availabe in enterprise edition.

--B) Coding standards
+- B) Coding standards.
-Here is a long list of Violations of coding standards i've commited in the program.
+Here is a long list of all Violations of coding standards i've commited in the program according to standard resharper protocol.
 [Code Smells](CodeSmells.txt)

+Allthrough here is a small example from within the IDE about the most important ones which it found 16 of.

+- C) Code Metrics.
+Here is a picture of the Complexity.
+My IDE doesn't have any way to have a good way of presenting Code Metrics unless you buy enterprise edition, which i am not willing to do :) But this is what i got.

+- D) CC metrics variation.
+It is clearly the strict CC2 variation.
+It can be seen in the calculate TriangleType.
+It is counting all the operators aswell.

+- E) Refreactoring of Code.

+- F) Tests cases